 Why Business Administration @ Memorial?

 Memorial's Faculty of Business Administration is recognized as a leader in Canadian business education.
 Our faculty members rank first among universities in Atlantic Canada for contributions to top business journals, influencing how and what students are taught.
 Our graduates are well prepared to make decisions, run organizations and hold leadership positions in public, private and non-profit sectors across the globe.

 Memorial offers two Association to Advance Collegiate Schools of Business (AACSB)-accredited Master of Business Administration (MBA) programs – a traditional two-year MBA and a 12-month MBA in Social Enterprise and Entrepreneurship (MBA-SEE).
-The traditional MBA program offers an outstanding combination of small class sizes, flexible study options, variety of teaching approaches, and international focus, which combine to strengthen students’ communication skills and develop a broad knowledge base in our graduates.
+The traditional MBA program offers an outstanding combination of small class sizes, flexible study options, variety of teaching approaches and international focus, which combine to strengthen students’ communication skills and develop a broad knowledge base in our graduates.
 Progressive course structures and high academic standards are applied to produce highly skilled graduates capable of competing in the global marketplace.
-MBA courses are taught using a combination of teaching styles to engage students and encourage their participation.
-The small classes allow for enhanced student-faculty interaction and greater personal instruction.
+A combination of teaching styles engages students and encourages their participation while small classes allow for enhanced student-faculty interaction and greater personal instruction.
 A mix of part-time and full-time students enhances classroom discussion.
-Teaching approaches vary and include case studies, role playing, lectures, research projects, and interactive simulations.
+Teaching approaches vary and include case studies, role playing, lectures, research projects and interactive simulations.

 Description of program